andrewmolyuk/pixar/README.md

 - Optionally move or copy files without exif data to structured folders using the file date
 - Control how duplicate files are handled when found.
 Skip, Rename, Overwrite or Move to a separate folder
 - Create sub folder for events when more than specific amount of pictures where created during specific time interval
-- Add files to delete during processing, like Thumbs.db or .DS_Store files
+- Define files to delete during processing, like Thumbs.db or .DS_Store files
-- Add ability to sync/upload photos with cloud drives: S3, iDrive etc
+- Sync/upload photos with cloud drives: S3, iDrive etc
-- Add custom format for output folder names
+- Custom format for output folder names
+- Get CSV file with list of actions have to be performed.

 Any useful idea or suggestion is welcomed.